The Snake plant (Sansevieria) is also known by the common names:

 You may also notice small flower buds growing in clusters at the base of the plant.

-Does It Have A Fragrance?
+Does A Flowering Snake Plant Have A Fragrance?

 - The blossoms are richly fragrant at night and contain very sweet, sticky nectar, which appears as dew drops on the blossom stems.